 I also now have a constant twinge in my back in between my shoulder blades and the neck where it meets the shoulders.

 I have had x-rays of the cervical spine done but they were inconclusive.

 What is it that I have most likely done to end up with these symptoms?
-I know the initial burning sensation I experienced was most probably related to stress on some nerve or nerves.
+I know the initial burning sensation I experienced was most probably related to stress on some nerves.

 LOWER ARM PAIN

 I have pins and needles starting in my finger tips and travelling up to my elbow.
 I cannot carry anything in my right hand without pins and needles beginning.

 I would say that the most challenging conditions at the Chiropractic Coalface concern neck shoulder arm pain.
 From the patient's point of view these conditions can be very disabling and to make matters worse they often seriously disturb sleep.
 Unlike a sciatica, you can't find a position to relieve the pain in the arm.